ethereumjs/ethereumjs-monorepo/packages/vm/test/retesteth/README.md

-This folder contains a script to run with `ts-node` together with `retesteth`.
+This folder contains a script to run with `tsx` together with `retesteth`.

 # Instructions